nanobox-io/nanobox-docs/source/getting-started/engines.html.md

 ---

 ### What Exactly is an Engine?
-Engines are the what truly add simplicity and power to nanobox.
+Engines are what truly add simplicity and power to nanobox.
 An engine is essentially a collection of scripts that detect, build, and configure a runtime environment specific to your app.

 As nanobox starts up, it uses the list of *official* engines to "sniff" your codebase for criteria that match it to a specific engine.
 The matching engine is used to download and install the necessary binaries and packages for your runtime environment, configure the environment, and apply any [Boxfile](/getting-started/boxfile/) configuration options specific to the engine.
 You also have the option to specify a specific engine in your Boxfile.